 This will update all references to the correct file path.

-wpDataTables stores these prefixes, so the plugin might still be trying to load tables like wp_wpdatatable_1
+wpDataTables stores these prefixes, so the plugin might still be trying to load tables like wp_wpdatatable_1, while your actual tables are now named xyz_wpdatatable_1.

 UPDATE your_prefix_wpdatatables SET mysql_table_name = REPLACE(mysql_table_name, 'wp_', 'xyz_');